arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

   ## Fig 13 : ArgoCD - Prod Environment
   ![Screenshot](https://github.com/arunprakashpj/AutomateForGood/blob/main/screenshots/argocd-automatedforgood-prod.PNG)

-  ## Fig 14 : Screenshots of all steps available at [here](https://github.com/arunprakashpj/AutomateForGood/tree/main/screenshots)
+  ## Fig 14 : Screenshots of all steps available [here](https://github.com/arunprakashpj/AutomateForGood/tree/main/screenshots)

-  ### Future Improvement
+  ### What next
+       - Explore the application of Prometheus and Grafana.
+Learn more about Observability.
+       - Explore Chef Habitat.
+Already I built a sample application following offcial chef tutorials and exported it as docker image.
+You can see the execution here.
+I am looking forward to know more about the benifits of Chef Habitat
+       - List Goes On...

   ## Demo